-Believe it or not, around 70% of men claim to have sensitive skin or have experienced skin sensitivity recently.
-Whilst us men have got different life hacks or products to help us deal with sensitive skin, shaving is by far the most skin aggravating grooming exercise a guy can do.
+70% of men claim to have sensitive skin or have experienced skin sensitivity in the past.
+Whilst we’ve all got different life hacks or products to help us deal with sensitive skin, shaving is the most skin aggravating grooming exercise a guy can do.
 Therefore, you need to buy the best men’s razor for sensitive skin, reviewed below.

-Whilst the popularity of the beard and reduced work pressures to be clean-shaven are helping us guys to avoid putting our skin through this shaving stress, there’s no way that you can avoid shaving all together.
-Think weddings, graduations or other formal occasions that drive men to pick up the razor.
+Whilst the popularity of the beard and reduced work pressures are helping guys to avoid shaving.
+There’s no way that guys can avoid shaving all together.
+Think weddings, graduations or other formal occasions that result in men picking up the razor.

-As 7 out of 10 men has sensitive skin and experience skin sensitivity when shaving, it’s important to be using the right products when it comes to shaving.
-The product that causes the most skin sensitivity when shaving has to be the razor and should be the most important product to get right to reduce skin sensitivity.
+As 7 out of 10 men has sensitive skin and experience skin sensitivity when shaving, it’s important to be using the right shaving products.
+What causes the most skin sensitivity when shaving has to be the razor.
+This is the most important product to get right to help reduce skin sensitivity.

-It’s important to help understand the go to signs of sensitive skin and whether you should be considering a razor for sensitive skin.
+It’s important to help understand the go to signs of sensitive skin and whether you actually need a razor for sensitive skin.

 How To Tell If You Have Sensitive Skin?

-Whether these are short-term medical conditions such as sun-burn or allergic reactions to long-term medical conditions such as Eczema or Rosacea, we would recommend to treat your skin as sensitive and therefore to use products for sensitive skin.
+Whether these are short-term medical conditions such as sun-burn or allergic reactions to long-term medical conditions such as Eczema or Rosacea, we would recommend to treat your skin as sensitive and therefore to use a razor for sensitive skin.

-If you experience extreme down to noticeable skin reactions from shaving should see your self-diagnosing with sensitive skin.
-These include skin bumps, rashes, pimples or skin erosion, we recommend to at-least try a razor for sensitive skin to see if these symptoms disappear when shaving.
+Noticeable skin reactions from shaving should see your self-diagnosing with sensitive skin.
+These include skin bumps, rashes, pimples or skin erosion.
+Therefore, we recommend to at-least try a razor for sensitive skin to see if these symptoms disappear when shaving.

-A well-known symptom of sensitive skin, symptoms include itchiness, redness or flaking of the skin where the skin has become dry and moisture levels of the skin take a while to return normal levels.
+A well-known symptom of sensitive skin, symptoms include itchiness, redness or flaking of the skin.
+The skin becomes dry and moisture levels of the skin take a while to return normal levels.
 The slightest touch can feel really uncomfortable.

 A common side-effect of shaving with naturally curly hair is ingrown hairs.
-Curly hair results in a higher incidence of ingrown hairs as the regrowing hair curls back towards the skin rather than upwards compared to straighter hairs.
+Curly hairs results in a higher incidence of ingrown hairs.
+The regrowing hairs curl back into the skin, as they grow.
 Ingrown hairs can be extremely painful and cause skin redness.
 A great tip to prevent ingrown hairs is to not cut the hairs so close.

-If you suffer from any of the above, then we recommend to think of your skin as sensitive and to try a razor for sensitive skin – the Philips OneBlade QP2530 Hybrid Trimmer.
+If you suffer from any of the above, then we recommend to treat your skin as sensitive.
+Therefore, your should try a razor for sensitive skin – the Philips OneBlade Trimmer.

-Best Razor For Sensitive Skin – Philips OneBlade Review
+Best Type Of Men’s Razor For Sensitive Skin

-Whilst the Philips OneBlade is marketed as a razor for sensitive skin, it’s the perfect razor for guys with skin sensitivity.
+Whilst the Philips OneBlade isn’t marketed as a razor for sensitive skin, it’s the perfect razor for guys with skin sensitivity.

-What makes the Philips OneBlade ideal for guys with sensitive skin, is the fact that it doesn’t cut as close as a typical razor.
-It is often the closeness of a shave that causes skin irritation and results in skin sensitivity.
+What makes the Philips OneBlade the best men’s razor for sensitive skin, is the fact that it doesn’t cut as close as a typical razor.
+It is the closeness of a shave that causes skin irritation and results in skin sensitivity.
 A close shave can cut the top-layer of the skin, resulting in 100s of tiny shaving cuts, or the pulling action of the razor over the skin can cause friction burns or irritate the hair follicles.

 Whilst a great razor for guys with sensitive skin, the product has multiple other benefits too: